-Morocco is not renowned for a glitzy or exciting nightlife, but Marrakech is something of an exception, offering visitors some exotic and fun experiences after dark.
-Nightlife in Marrakech is a unique combination of sophistication and tradition, offering everything from local storytellers and dancers to international festivals, lounge bars and vibrant dance clubs.
-Flyers and posters around town advertise upcoming events and venues and it isn't difficult to find something entertaining to do at night.
+Morocco is not renowned for a glitzy or exciting nightlife, but Marrakech is something of an exception, offering visitors some captivating experiences after sunset.
+Nightlife in Marrakech is a unique combination of sophistication and tradition, offering everything from local storytellers and dancers to international festivals, lounges, bars and energetic dance clubs.
+Flyers and posters around town advertise upcoming events and venues, and it isn't difficult to find something entertaining to do at night.

 Become our Marrakech Travel Expert